Improwised/improwised-new-website/newapp/src/content/pages/terms-of-use/terms-of-use.md

 - **Service Terms:** Specific terms for each service will be outlined in separate agreements or contracts provided at the time of engagement.

+- **Refund Policy:** When a refund is requested and subsequently approved under the terms of the service contract, it will be processed to the original payment method or a designated account within 30 business days.

 ***

 ## Intellectual Property